Fi

 About how having to explain yourself to other people outside your discipline makes you think about things – e.g. how to answer certain questions – in a different way and can open you up to different approaches which are not necessarily traditional in your own discipline.

+Affiliation is the point when the student joins a research group (at the end of the 1st year).
 It is important that the student’s research interests match those of their PhD supervisor and the group within which they will conduct their research.
-To facilitate this, students perform at least three rotations with three different research groups.
+To facilitate this, students perform at least three lab rotations with three different research groups.
 A rotation is a period of roughly two months in which students perform research in a laboratory on a research project.

 It is on the basis of this experience that students find the research group they can affiliate with: where the research focus of the student and the group are in concert, and where the group leader wishes the student to join their group to continue working on future projects.
-It is also an excellent opportunity for students to learn to think across disciplines and build up cross-disciplinary skill sets.
+Some research projects span groups and disciplines.
+ISTA student have been instrumental in establishing new, cross-group collaborations.
+These students can be co-supervised by two professors, should the project require it.

 Thesis Research

-Students are also encouraged to present their results at scientific conferences, and annually, present their research within the Institute.
+Students are also strongly encouraged to present their results at scientific conferences and, annually, present their research within the Institute.

 Other Program Activities